U.S. Semiconductor Defect Inspection Equipment Market Share & Trend Report 2026-2034

 Defect Analysis

 Based on defect, the U.S. semiconductor defect inspection equipment market segmentation includes crystal defect inspection, metal defect inspection, mask/reticle defect inspection, and others.
-The crystal defect inspection segment dominated the market in 2024 with ~31% of the revenue share as the increased production of high-performance chips has elevated the need to detect even the slightest imperfections in crystal structures during wafer fabrication.
+The crystal defect inspection segment dominated the market in 2025 with 31.4% of the revenue share as the increased production of high-performance chips has elevated the need to detect even the slightest imperfections in crystal structures during wafer fabrication.
 These defects, such as dislocations or stacking faults, severely impact transistor behavior, reliability, and device yield, especially at smaller nodes.
 Leading-edge fabs operating at sub-7nm scales rely on advanced optical and X-ray-based tools to identify abnormalities in the crystal lattice that results from thermal stress, process variations, or material inconsistencies.

 Inspection Technique Analysis

 In terms of inspection technique, the U.S. semiconductor defect inspection equipment market segmentation includes 2D inspection techniques, 3D inspection techniques, and machine learning and AI.
-The machine learning and AI segment is expected to register the highest CAGR from 2025 to 2034, as rising chip complexity and data-intensive inspection environments boost the adoption of machine learning and AI algorithms in defect inspection systems.
+The machine learning and AI segment is expected to register the highest CAGR of 10.1% from 2026 to 2034, as rising chip complexity and data-intensive inspection environments boost the adoption of machine learning and AI algorithms in defect inspection systems.
 These technologies enhance pattern recognition, classify anomalies in real time, and adapt to evolving defect types that traditional rule-based systems may overlook.
 As fabs transition to advanced nodes and heterogeneous integration, inspection workloads become more demanding, requiring intelligent systems that differentiate between nuisance defects and yield-critical issues with greater accuracy.
 AI-based tools reduce false positives, optimize process control, and improve decision-making across the production line.

 Key Players and Competitive Analysis Report